cuhklinlab/iPoLNG/README.md

 ``alpha0s``: a dictionary consisting of the hyperparameters that control the levels of noise across different data modalities in the iPoLNG model.

-Please refer to [the vignette](https://github.com/cuhklinlab/iPoLNG/blob/main/vignette/vignette.ipynb) for the outputs of the example code.
+Please refer to [the vignette](https://github.com/cuhklinlab/iPoLNG/blob/main/vignette/vignette.ipynb) for the analysis for the outputs of the example code.

 ## Reference